Sidemen: XIX Vodka

-In June 2024, the Sidemen created a reality competition series called Inside.
-The series features ten, or twelve, celebrity guests who compete in challenges to secure a prize fund totalled at £1 million, with everything they buy or do costing money from the prize fund.
-The series first aired on 2 June 2024 on their YouTube account, Sidemen, and last aired on 9 June 2024.
-In November 2024, a second series, as well as Inside USA, was announced, which would be shown on Netflix.

 Best Cereal

 In March 2024, the Sidemen and British oat producer Mornflake launched a cereal brand called Best Cereal.
 It debuted with two flavours, Choco Crunch and Caramel Gold.

 Upside VC

 In May 2025, the Sidemen and businessman Jamie Elliott announced they had co-founded venture capital firm Upside VC.
 The company is described as "backing consumer tech start-ups", with Sidemen member Bradley noting they were "looking mostly at tech" due to the "scale and speed" at which these projects can grow.